sushibagel/PoE-Mechanic-Watch/README.md

 I am in no way affiliated with Grinding Gear Games, the developers of AutoHotkey.
 I am in no ways responsible if this script bricks your computer, causes errors or results in a ban in Path of Exile.

-Donations:
-There are no obligations for anyone to donate but if you wish to you can here: [PayPal](https://www.paypal.com/paypalme/Drew149).

 ## Screenshots:
 #### Move Overlay Tool: